 These are the same pieces that you've swooned over in magazines like Architectural Digest, Elle Décor, and House Beautiful!

-If you're in the market for a cool mix of modern and vintage elements with industrial and Rock N’ Roll, you definitely should stop by our Memphis or Kirkwood store and view Regina Andrew Design lighting’s most popular pieces, appropriately called the "Greatest Hits" display.
+If you're in the market for a cool mix of modern and vintage elements with industrial and Rock N’ Roll, you definitely should stop by our Memphis store and view Regina Andrew Design lighting’s most popular pieces, appropriately called the "Greatest Hits" display.